SigmaHQ/pySigma-plugin-directory/README.md

 * *pysigma-version* defines the required pySigma version in [PEP 440 version specifier](https://peps.python.org/pep-0440/#version-specifiers).
 This information can be used by other tools to verify compatibility of a plugin with their used version of pySigma.

-In addition, the top-level map can contain an optional item *note* that can contain information intended for consumers of the directory, e.g. deprecation notes etc. These should be displayed to the users of such frontend applications.

 ## Useful Resources